With a little “g”.

 There are other things that don’t work as well in the picture.
 The Sovereign are not very interesting villains and serve little purpose except to look shiny on the big screen.
 There’s a running gag with Rocket where he keeps winking out of the wrong eye while speaking sarcastically.
 I’m left wondering how a cybernetically enhanced raccoon could not know the difference between his left and right eye.
 And some of the dialogue was just too stupid to forgive.
 In the climax of the film, Peter yells to the movie’s villain “YOU SHOULDN’T HAVE KILLED __ AND CRUSHED MY WALKMAN!”
 I’m thinking the person or the Walkman, pick one and stick with it.

 Overall, Guardians Vol. 2 is a decent addition to the Marvel universe, but not an outstanding one.
 It’s just sort of there to hold us by until we can get to Spider-Man: Homecoming later in the summer.
 Yet I remain sympathetic towards Gunn because he was betting against expectation for this installment.
-Nobody was expecting Vol. 1 to be as great as it was: it just came out and subverted the entire superhero genre in a fun and stylish way.
+Nobody was expecting Vol. 1 to be as great as it was: it just came out of nowhere and subverted the entire superhero genre in a fun and stylish way.
 Following up from the surprise that was, how can you fairly expect Vol. 2 to have the same impact?
 You can tell Gunn invested a lot of heart and humor into this story: he just invested it in some of the wrong areas.
 What can I say?
 Even the classics can let us down sometimes.